GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/2_SPAdes.md

 SPAdes is not suitable for use with larger genomes (e.g. mammalian size genomes).

 Input formats it takes:
-- Illumina Paired-end reads, mate-paires and single reads
+- Illumina Paired-end reads, mate-pairs and single reads
 - IonTorrent
 - PacBio
 - Oxford Nanopore